Generations in the Workplace

 This is the latest crop of tech-savvy natives.
 Generation Z has only ever known mobile technology and practically came out of the womb with their thumbs scrolling.
 This is a generation with a short attention span, and who values individualism like no generation before it.

 Labels and definitions they don’t do.
 They avoid stereotypes and defy historical statistics.
 Inclusive and always connected, this is a generation for whom Earth truly is a small place.
-Connection is important socially for this group, and they are addicted to feedback, no doubt a product of the impact of social media from the get-go.
+Connection is important socially for this group.
+They are addicted to feedback, no doubt a product of the impact of social media from the get-go.

 This is a generation in the workforce concerned about long-term finances.
-This is also a generation that has been impacted by the pandemic more negatively than any other.
+They have been impacted by the pandemic more negatively than any other.
 Unable to forge an adult life developmentally by the stagnation and isolation as they should have been while transitioning to independence, time will tell what the long-term impact will be.

 How do you manage these work generations in the workplace?